uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 1. Highlight the data in "Format_ID_Ranges" in the Ranges spreadsheet and insert a Clustered Column graph.
 2. Rename the title to "Number of Files per Unique Format".
-3. Rename the X axis to "Number of Files".
+3. Rename the x-axis to "Number of Files".
-4. Label the y axis "Number of Formats".
+4. Label the y-axis "Number of Formats".
 5. Reformat following the Formatting Guide (above).

 Also update the total number of format identification in ARCHive currently, from "Group_Overview" in the Frequency spreadsheet,